 As one of the predominant side effects of efavirenz, psychiatric effects require monitoring in all patients.
 In the event that these symptoms do occur, the prescriber can attempt dose adjustments before changing medications.
 Due to the potential for hepatotoxicity, serum transaminases also require periodic monitoring.

-Toxicity of this drug is generally related to the adverse effects associated with it, which are relative to serum concentrations.
-Overdose is uncommon and life-threatening sequelae from acute overdose are rare.
+The toxicity of this drug is generally related to the adverse effects associated with it, which are relative to serum concentrations.
+Overdose is uncommon, and life-threatening sequelae from acute overdose are rare.
 There is no available antidote for efavirenz overdose.

 Treatment with efavirenz can significantly improve the quality of life of patients infected with HIV, but its efficacy heavily relies on patient adherence.
 The neurologic side effects associated with efavirenz cause some patients to discontinue therapy.
-It is crucial that an interprofessional team of healthcare providers becomes actively involved with the care of their HIV-positive patients.
+An interprofessional team of healthcare providers must become actively involved with the care of their HIV-positive patients.
 Key members of the team include pharmacists, physicians, nurses, and social workers.
-Obstacles to successful ART may include a lack of social support and financial burden of therapy.
+Obstacles to successful ART may consist of a lack of social support and financial burden of therapy.
 Healthcare providers play a critical role in providing counseling regarding methods of coping with these side effects and promoting medication adherence.
 Identifying appropriate opportunities for members of each discipline to provide care and encouragement is crucial to successful ART.